 Implement smart storage

-Flow and Efficiency
+Flow & Efficiency

 Design circular workflow